-Use of an under-rated hitch, ball or tow vehicle can result in loss of control leading to death or serious injury.
+Use of an under-rate hitch, ball or vehicle can result in loss of control leading to death or serious injury

-Make certain your hitch and tow vehicle are rated for your trailer.
+Make certain your hitch and tow vehicle are rated for your trailer

-2.2.2 driving too fast
+2.2.2 Driving Too Fast

 With ideal road conditions, the maximum recommended speed for safely towing a trailer is 55 mph.
 Driving too fast can cause the trailer to sway, thus increasing the possibility for loss of control.
-Also your tires may overheat, increasing the possibility of a blowout.
+Also, your tires may overheat, increasing the possibility of a blowout.